Jean-Marie Gaspar

 Jean-Marie Gaspar, usually called only Jean Gaspar (1861–1931) was a Belgian sculptor.

 Biography

 Jean Gaspar was born in Arlon, in the Luxembourg province of Belgium.
-He studied engineering in Liège before deciding to become a sculptor.
-He was taught sculpting by Jef Lambeaux.
+He studied engineering in Liège before deciding to become a sculptor where he was taught sculpting by Jef Lambeaux.
 He specialised in sculptures depicting animals, including exotic animals which he observed at Antwerp Zoo.
-Among his works are a sculpture of a deer, and a monument commemorating the dead of World War I, both in his hometown Arlon.
+Among his works are a sculpture of a deer and a monument commemorating the dead of World War I which are in his hometown Arlon.
 Several of his works are also part of the collections of the Royal Museums of Fine Arts of Belgium in Brussels.
-In Arlon, the Gaspar Museum is devoted to his work and life, and to that of his brother Charles who was a photographer.
+In Arlon, the Gaspar Museum is devoted to his work, life, and that of his brother Charles who was a photographer.
 Jean Gaspar died in Brussels.